LeonardoDiGaetano/LeonardoDiGaetano.github.io/_projects/3_project.md

 ## Group formation in collaboration datasets

-Taking our analysis a step further, we ventured into the domain of scientific collaborations.
 By performing a higher-order analysis, we have critically examined how patterns and formations in scientific collaborations have evolved over time.
 This exploration was based on an extensive coauthorship dataset, providing insights into the ever-evolving nature of scientific networking and cooperation.